OpenACalendar/OpenACalendar-Documentation/en/serveradministrators/core/cliapi1.event.create.md

   *  url
   *  start - A datetime object
   *  end - A datetime object

 The date time object used for start and end should have one of the following:

   *  str - A string representation.
 This should be very clear; we recommend "YYYY-MM-DD HH:MM:SS" eg "2014-07-01 10:00:00".

+## Parameters - JSON - Country Object

+Pass as "country" variable.

+Pass one of:

+  *  code - 2 character country code; eg "GB" or "DE"

 ## Parameters - JSON - Site Object

 Pass as "site" variable.